AnjaliSarvaiya/3D_Eye_Gaze_Model/README.md

 •	After running this code it will save test_results.h5 file in Results/pretrained_sem/results folder

+•	for testing the results, you can download the test_results.h5 file from this link: https://drive.google.com/file/d/1qL9nGS2zt-Zd6_UhnggsJfEIHu6CzOzF/view?usp=sharing

 **Visualization on Testing Data:**

 •	To be able to run and visualization code the following command must to executed.